SAD-Flower: Flow Matching for Safe, Admissible, and Dynamically Consistent Planning: Proofs of Theoretical Results

 \subsection{Learning Error of the Dynamics Model}

 When the true system dynamics $\bm{f}^*$ are unknown, SAD-Flower relies on a learned forward model $\bm{f}$ trained from data.
-Inevitably, this introduces approximation error, which affects the predicted next states during sampling.
-Let the worst-case learning error be bounded by
+This inevitably introduces approximation error, which affects the predicted next states during sampling.
+To quantify the deviation between the learned and true dynamics, we begin with the following result.

-Let $\bm{s}^*(k)$ denote the state propagated by the true dynamics and $\bm{s}(k)$ the state propagated by the learned model: